Informatic/idrac-kvmclient/README.md

     1.2.3.4 5901 abcdefABCDEF1234 1 0 3668 3669 511 5900 1 EN

-...and connect to `localhost:5902`.
+...and connect to `localhost:5900`.
 This is still pretty much all work in progress, and only video & keyboard is supported, VNC server is approx. 21.37% protocol specification compliant, but at least seems to work "good enough" with NoVNC, Remmina and XVNCViewer (except from minor issues with full screen refreshes in the last one)

+Simple one-liner to extract relevant arguments from jnlp and launch vncproxy:

+    python vncproxy.py $(xmllint --xpath '//argument/text()' jviewer.jnlp)

 `client.KVMClient` class is supposed to be more-or-less reusable, but the API is far from stable.